Graphic Design: Color Gradient Guide

 Color Hunt is another quick and ready-to-use tool for people who find that manual experimentation just won’t cut it.
 It offers diverse options for different contexts, made easier to navigate by an intuitive interface.
 Just scroll, select, and apply the perfect gradient color palette to your design.

-How do we take inspiration from existing designs without copying them?
+How do we take gradient inspiration from existing designs without copying them?

 Practical Tips for Applying Gradients in Design